henrik/octopress/source/_posts/2016-01-05-elixir-string-interpolation-for-the-rubyist.markdown

 This is the philosophical difference.
 For anything that doesn't have an obviously meaningful string representation, Elixir wants you to be explicit.

-This is why we couldn't just interpolate the `ArgumentError` struct above, or any other struct, or indeed tuples.
+This is why we couldn't just interpolate the `ArgumentError` struct above, or any other struct, or indeed tuples or maps.

-So how can I interpolate my tuple, my struct, or some lists?
+So how can I interpolate my tuple, map, struct, or some lists?

 ### The `Inspect` protocol